How to Make your Saltwater Aquarium Crystal Clear with Ozone

 1. Ozone Generator: The first step is to acquire a quality ozone generator designed for aquarium use.
 The size and output of the generator should match the volume of your tank and your specific needs.

 2. Reaction Chamber: It’s essential to introduce ozone into the tank water in a controlled manner, typically through a reaction chamber or protein skimmer.
-This ensures effective mixing and utilization of ozone without exposing aquatic life directly to its potentially harmful effects.
+This ensures effective mixing and utilisation of ozone without exposing aquatic life directly to its potentially harmful effects.

 3. Ozone Monitoring and Control: Because ozone can be harmful at high concentrations, monitoring and controlling its levels within the aquarium is critical.
-Utilizing an ORP (Oxidation Reduction Potential) monitor allows you to measure the effectiveness of ozone in the water and adjust its levels accordingly.
+Utilising an ORP (Oxidation Reduction Potential) monitor allows you to measure the effectiveness of ozone in the water and adjust its levels accordingly.
 Safe ORP levels for a reef tank typically range from 250 to 400 mV.

 4. Safety Considerations: Ensure your aquarium is well-ventilated, and consider using an ozone destructor to remove any unused ozone before it enters the room.
 Always follow the manufacturer’s guidelines for the safe operation of ozone equipment.